English I (101H)

 Class Participation Policy

 Your daily class participation grade will be based on how you apply yourself to all the learning activities that take place in our classroom.
 You will begin each day with the maximum points possible (3).
 You can attain these points by paying attention, participating actively, and completing tasks effectively.
-You will lose points by not attending class and not completing missed work, interrupting the teacher, sleeping in class, disrupting class, disrespecting yourself or another student, or me.
+You will lose points by not attending class, interrupting the teacher, sleeping in class, disrupting class, disrespecting yourself or another student, or me.
 Remember, you are in class for a reason ---- to learn, and if someone is misbehaving in class, it affects everyone.
 Everyone in class has the right to learn.
 The daily participation will be recorded as follows:

 3 points- You are on time, prepared for class, respectful, attentive, and enthusiastic